![]() |

 returned with massive reinforcements, defeated the Greeks both on

-rebellion against the Macedonians to free Greece from the foreign
+rebellion against the Macedonians to free Greece from the despised foreign

 occupation.
 All successors of Alexander the Great fought them,

-and the Macedonian king Antigonus II Gonatas fought three Greek
+and the Macedonian king Antigonus II Gonatas alone fought three Greek

 in 197 BC, the Macedonian king Philip V was defeated by the joint